LaurenC2022/-Invest-in-Moms-for-Smarter-Kids/README.md

 2. Open the Project in CodeSpace on github

-3. Create vitrual development environment, download all requirements & extentions
+3. Download all requirements & extentions

     You may need to install the following extentions in Visual Studio Code:
     (VS Code will usually notify you when an extention needs to be installed)

-    a) Jupyter Notebook
+    a) Jupyter

+    b) Python

+   Select JupyterNotebook Kernel

-    b) Python Kernel for Jupyter Notebook
+   c) Python Jupyter Notebook Kernel

     Install requirements:

-    a) identify and install nessisary requirements
+    a) identify and install all nessisary requirements as seen in error message

 4) open the visual_system.ipynb file